Two-dimensional nuclear magnetic resonance spectroscopy: Correlation spectroscopy (COSY)

+The Correlation Spectroscopy experiment operates by correlating nuclei coupled to each other through scalar coupling, also known as J-coupling.
+This coupling is the interaction between nuclear spins connected by bonds, typically observed between nuclei that are 2-3 bonds apart (e.g., vicinal protons).
+By detecting these interactions, COSY provides vital information about the connectivity between atoms within a molecule, making it a crucial tool for structural elucidation in organic chemistry.

+The COSY experiment generates a two-dimensional spectrum with chemical shifts along the x-axis (horizontal) and y-axis (vertical) and involves several key steps.
+First, the sample is excited using a series of radiofrequency (RF) pulses, bringing the nuclear spins into a higher energy state.
+After the first RF pulse, the system evolves freely for a period called t1, during which the spins precess at frequencies corresponding to their chemical shifts.
+The correlation between nuclei is achieved by incrementally varying the evolution time (t1) to capture indirect interactions.
+This series of experiments, each with a different value of t1, allows for the detection of chemical shifts from nuclei that may not be observed directly in a one-dimensional spectrum.
+As t1 is incremented, cross-peaks are produced in the resulting 2D spectrum, representing interactions like coupling or spatial proximity between nuclei.
+This approach helps map out atomic connections, providing deeper insight into molecular structure and aiding in the interpretation of complex systems.

 Cross peaks result from a phenomenon called magnetization transfer, and their presence indicates that two nuclei are coupled which have the two different chemical shifts that make up the cross peak's coordinates.
 Each coupling gives two symmetrical cross peaks above and below the diagonal.
 That is, a cross-peak occurs when there is a correlation between the signals of the spectrum along each of the two axes at these values.

 An easy visual way to determine which couplings a cross peak represents is to find the diagonal peak which is directly above or below the cross peak, and the other diagonal peak which is directly to the left or right of the cross peak.
 The nuclei represented by those two diagonal peaks are coupled.